NREL/Secondary_pore_network/README.md

 Model runs within the MATLAB live editor environment: code is hidden (but accessible if user wish to see it) leaving visible only formatted text, equations, pictures, and results.
 Documentation is included directly in the live editor environment.
 Parameter inputs are entered with a graphic user interface (edit field, slider, check box, push button, and drop down buttons).
 Results are generated in figures, in the MATLAB window but can also be automatically saved in png and fig format in a user-defined folder.

 No external inputs are required.
 A tutorial video is attached.

+# Note:
+The model file uses the term 'reference electrode' while the article uses the term 'baseline electrode' to speak of the unstructured electrode.